ssomers/Bron-Kerbosch/README.md

 ### Results

-We gain almost as much as with switching programming languages:
+* We gain almost as much as through switching programming languages:
 ![Time spent on graphs of order 100](images/report_1.png)

 Therefore, all the other implementations will contain similar tweaks.